 Each year, nearly seventy-five members of the graduating class go on to participate in a year of service.

-Schedule a meeting today with Bobby Wassel in the Center for Global Citizenship, room 130D to discuss the many options available and what program makes the most sense for you.
+Schedule a meeting today with Bobby Wassel in the Center for Service and Community Engagement to discuss the many options available and what program makes the most sense for you.
 Or check out just a few of the many options that will allow you to spend time after graduation helping others:

 For information on these or other programs, contact Bobby Wassel at 314-977-2041.